micha-p/sqldump/README.md

 # sqlgopher

 A small web-based tool for database administration.
-Started during Gopher Gala 2015.

-Go is well suitable for working close to the back-end accessing a wide choice of sql databases.
-This tool is made for administration of these by browsers on the command-line or with minimalistic html formating on screen.

 - access via login mask or bookmark
 - credentials stored in secure cookies